Spelkington/spelkington.github.io/content/posts/robloxaville.md

 And then the server would, once again, gleefully remove the head of some unlucky soul, despite that fact that it was a rogue player's client who gave the order, *not* the programmer.

-These exploits, at a basic level, allowed users to wreak havoc on games: breaking game functions, harrassing players, *et cetera*.
+These exploits, at a basic level, allowed users to wreak havoc on games: breaking game functions, harassing players, *et cetera*.
 However, the exploits were not always just to be annoying.
 The same exploit that allowed users to mess with the state of the server could also be used to [download the source code for entire games](https://devforum.roblox.com/t/place-theft-why-roblox-places-are-already-as-secure-as-its-possible-to-get-them/26799), allowing users to rip and reupload entire years-long projects in minutes.
 At their worst, these exploits could get [downright horrifying.](https://techcrunch.com/2018/07/18/roblox-responds-to-the-hack-that-allowed-a-childs-avatar-to-be-raped-in-its-game/)

 ### Back in the Saddle

 In 2014 - following what could only be described as a complete COPPA cluster - ROBLOX began making moves to clean up and polish the platform.
-This came in two major changes to the way development worked.
+This came in two major changes to the way development worked. ^de99a3

 #### 1. Filtering Enabled